|Location:||Ruggles Mine Rd, Grafton, NH. NH Route 4 to Grafton, turn at church on town green, follow Ruggles Mine sign.|

 In early Devonian the area was marine and sediments were deposited forming sandstone, siltstone, and shale.
 At the end of the Devonian the orogeny started, the rocks were folded, submerged, uplifted and metamorphized.
 The east-western compression created folds running north to south.
 Volcanism caused by the tectonic forces produced igneous rocks.
 The presence of volatiles during the crystallization permitted large crystals to grow.

 The most impressive giant crystals here were books of mica, as large as 1.50m in diameter.

 Located on Isinglass Mountain near Grafton, the Ruggles Mine is not really a mine, it is more like a quarry with numerous underground passages.
 This is not a show mine, there are no tours and no guides.
 The quarry is a fossicking site, where visitors can collect their own gemstones.
 Typical minerals found here are mica, feldspar, beryl, and uranium.
 The walls of white quartz and feldspar contain over 150 different minerals.

-Mica was first mined by the discoverer Sam Ruggles.
-He did not tell anyone about his find, mined secretly with his family, packed the mica into wagons along with farm product sand and sipped it secretly to Portsmouth.
-There it was shipped to England, where it was be sold without anyone at New Hampshire knowing.
+Mica was first mined by the discoverer Sam Ruggles (03-AUG-1770 to 27-MAY-1843).
+He did not tell anyone about his find, mined secretly with his family, packed the mica into wagons along with farm product sand and shipped it secretly to Portsmouth.
+There it was shipped to England, where it was sold without anyone at New Hampshire knowing.
 It is not clear why he was so paranoid, but one possible explanation is the ownership of the land.
 In the early 1800s land was claimed, not purchased, so he could claim a certain amount each year.
 Probably he wanted to keep the mine secret until he had claimed the entire mountain.